plone/training/plone_training_config/instructions.rst

-To not waste too much time with installing and debugging the differences between systems we use a virtual machine (Ubuntu 12.04) to run Plone during the training.
+To not waste too much time with installing and debugging the differences between systems we use a virtual machine (Ubuntu 14.04) to run Plone during the training.
 We rely on Vagrant and VirtualBox to give the same development-environment to everyone.

-`Vagrant <http://www.vagrantup.com>`_ is a command-line wrapper for Oracle’s `VirtualBox <https://www.virtualbox.org>`_ to create and manage virtual environments.
+`Vagrant <http://www.vagrantup.com>`_ is a tool for building complete development environments.
+We use it together with Oracle’s `VirtualBox <https://www.virtualbox.org>`_ to create and manage a virtual environment.

 Keep in mind that you need a fast internet-connection during the process since you'll have to download a complete virtual machine (ubuntu) and several packages and updates.